SteeinRu/steein-sdk-php/README.md

 # Steein SDK for PHP

-***Welcome to PayPal PHP SDK.*** This repository contains Steein's PHP SDK and samples for REST API.
+***Welcome to Steein PHP SDK.*** This repository contains Steein's PHP SDK and samples for REST API.